annalhq/sapien/README.md

 issues (also maintains code consistency)

-If you are making changes in the code, make sure to run `npm run format` otherwise Husky will prevent you to committing the code to repository.
+If you are making changes in the code, make sure to run `npm run format` otherwise Husky will prevent you from committing the code to repository.

 Use `--no-verify` flag alongside with your git command to skip the invocation of Husky.